sotheareth/AppServerPushSpring/README.md

-Application Server work with notification service client
+- Application Server work with notification service client
+- This work with Notification project